dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T765: Immigrants enrich society with diverse perspectives.
+### T765: Immigrants’ new perspectives and skills enrich society.

 |Support|
 |---|